 As an Educator

-Sheth's most prized achievement is the exceptional success of his past advisees, all of whom have successfully competed against graduates from top universities.
-Several of his students have received prestigious international awards and fellowships and mention in numerous articles in top media.
-Two of them have given keynotes at significant events before completing their PhDs, and nine (a majority) of his 17 former PhD advisees have over 1,000 citations each, including two with 5,000+ citations each, and one who places 5th in WWW based on 10-year impact worldwide.
+Sheth's most prized achievement is the exceptional success of his past advisees, all of whom compete successfully against graduates from top institutions.
+Several of his students have received prestigious international awards and fellowships and been mentioned in numerous articles in top global media outlets.
+Two of them have given keynotes at significant events prior to completing their PhDs, and eleven of his seventeen former PhD advisees have over 1,000 citations each, including three with 5,000+ citations each, and one who places 5th in WWW based on 10-year impact worldwide.
 Average citations for these PhD advisees is over 1,400.

-They are employed at major research universities (North Carolina State Univ., Case Western Reserve Univ., etc.), top industry research labs (IBM Research Almaden and Watson - three of them in the prestigious IBM's Watson for Life Science division, Samsung Research, etc.), top technology companies (CISCO, Amazon, etc.), hold executive positions and are successful entrepreneurs.
+Sheth's students are employed at major research universities (North Carolina State University, Case Western Reserve University, etc.), top industry research labs (IBM Research Almaden—three of them in the IBM's prestigious Watson for Life Science division, Samsung Research, etc.), top technology companies (CISCO, Amazon, etc.), hold executive positions and are successful entrepreneurs.
 Their high demand is demonstrated by first year compensation exceeding $200K for a PhD advisee and $120K for several of his MS advisees.

 Sheth has demonstrated academic initiatives and innovations in the form of initiating/advising new academic programs (most recently, on Big and Smart Data Sciences), being among the first in the world in offering courses on emerging topics (Internet Programming in 2000, Enterprise Information Systems & Distributed Workflow in 1995, Global/Web Information Systems in 1995, Semantic Web in 2001, Web 3.0 in 2013, etc.), on-line teaching, international educational and research collaborations, and extensive tutorial presentations to academic and professional audiences.